-26. Could you provide more information about how your STEAM Academy works?
-And if my child is only interested in Robotics, does it mean he/she will be forced to do other STEAM components?
+25. Could you provide more information about how your STEAM Collective works?
+If my child is only interested in Robotics, does it mean he/she will be forced to do other STEAM components?
 If so, why would this be good if you mentioned about allowing them to pursue their passion?

-What makes our STEAM Academy stands out is the inter-disciplinary approach we take to developing our STEAM talents.
+What makes our STEAM Collective stands out is the inter-disciplinary approach we take to developing our STEAM talents.
 Our intention is to allow future Dunmanians to discover and develop their interests, and build multiple skills sets in the different STEAM areas so as to be more ready to take on complex problem solving after leaving Dunman High School.

-In the first year upon entering / secondary level, future Dunmanians in the STEAM Academy will sit through exposure modules in all four pillars of STEAM - Sciences, Technology (Robotics & Info-comm), Engineering (MakerEd & Design Thinking) and Mathematics while keeping their focus and edge in their respective fields of excellence and passion.
-From the second year, they will focus on the respective fields of excellence and passion, such as Robotics.

-In the first two years, your child will be exposed to other domains of STEAM.
+In the first year upon entering / secondary level, future Dunmanians in the STEAM Collective will sit through exposure modules in Robotics, Infocomm as well as Engineering modules.
+From the second year on, they will focus on their chosen field of excellence and passion, such as Robotics / Infocomm.
+At the same time, they will continue to be exposed to different domains of STEAM through an inter-disciplinary elective module as well as Math / Science Research Programmes and relevant Olympiads.
 These are basic exposure workshops that will allow your child to have a holistic view of the entire spectrum of STEAM.
-During this period (or rather during the 4 years in JH DHS), he or she will still attend Robotics or infocomm club sessions and will thus "specialise" in that particular area.
 The exposure to the other STEAM domains may also seed or reveal other strengths and interests of your child which will be beneficial in the long run.
-Lastly, in this era, the areas of innovation are found at the intersection of traditional domains (e.g. remote surgery - AI, robotics, cybersecurity) hence, it would be beneficial for students to be exposed to interdisciplinary and lateral thinking.
+Lastly, in this era, the areas of innovation are found at the intersection of traditional domains (e.g. remote surgery - AI, robotics, cybersecurity) hence, it would be beneficial for students to be exposed to interdisciplinary domains and lateral thinking.

-27. If my child is interested in the Languages or Humanities or Aesthetics, what do you have for him/her?
+26. If my child is interested in the Languages or Humanities or Aesthetics, what do you have for him / her?

-We have a robust non-STEAM TDP.
+We have a robust non-STEAM enrichment and Talent Development Programmes (TDP).
 While we do not offer DSA for the Humanities or for specific languages, we do have DSA (Bilingualism) and DSA (MEP).

 For Humanities, we offer GEP special programmes such as Humanities and Social Sciences Research Programme (HSSRP) and Moot Parliament Programme (MPP), in-house Humanities research programmes, as well as access to other Humanities events such as external Model United Nations (MUN) events and the NUS Geography Challenge.
-In Senior High (Junior College), students can look forward to taking up H3 Humanities Options, the NUS-MOE Humanities and Social Sciences Research (NUS-MOE HSSR) as well as participating in our very own Humanities academic CCA, the International Strategic Affairs Council (ISAC) where they organise local and/or international events such as the ASEAN Plus Summit.
+In Senior High (Junior College), students can look forward to taking up H3 Humanities Options, the Distinguished Speaker Series, the NUS-MOE Humanities and Social Sciences Research (NUS-MOE HSSR) as well as participating in our very own Humanities academic CCA, the International Strategic Affairs Council (ISAC) where they organise local and/or international events such as the ASEAN Plus Summit.